 There is no presumption under Jersey law that a tenant may assign a lease without the consent of the Landlord (unless the lease expressly provides otherwise).
 Jersey has no equivalent statutory overrides section 19 of the Landlord and Tenant Act 1927 which implies into any qualified covenant against assignment the obligation of the landlord not to unreasonably.

 Jersey has no concept of forfeiture of leases.
 There is no equivalent of the Law of Property Act 1925 section 146 procedures.
 The Landlord is likely to have the right to cancel the lease on specified grounds if the Tenant is in breach, subject to obtaining an appropriate court order.
 There is no provision for “relief” from cancellation.
 If both parties wish to terminate the lease, they can enter into a contract of cancellation on agreed terms.

 Goods and Services Tax (‘GST’) may be payable on Commercial Leases.
 This is currently 5% on rental.
 There are exceptions to this.
-International Service Entities such as Banks, trust companies and other financial institutions who have been granted such an exemption will not incur GST.
+International Service Entities such as banks, trust companies and other financial institutions, who have been granted an exemption, will not incur GST.

 Non-resident landlords are taxed at a rate of 20% on rental income derived from Jersey property.

 Stamp duty on leases is payable if the term of the lease exceeds nine years.